araobp/parking/thing/README.md

 ##Shadow client (agent.js)

-Finally, I have written a code that works as a AWS Shadow client.
+I have written a code that works as a AWS Shadow client.

 Use the following shell script to launch it:
 ```